openedx-unsupported/edx-developer-docs/docs/extending/overview_extending.rst

 *******************************************
-Platform Features (Integrating Python Code)
+Platform features: integrating Python code
 *******************************************

 If you wish to customize aspects of the learner or educator experiences, you'll most likely need to create a Python plugin that can be installed into the platform and which uses Python APIs to extend the platform's functionality.